ixofoundation/ixo-signx/README.md

 ## 📱 Examples

-The SignX SDK, with its comprehensive client properties and methods, and the ability to emit crucial events, empowers developers to create bespoke user interfaces that not only guide users through the mobile handling process via QR codes or deeplinks but also keep them informed about their progress in the transaction session.
+The SignX SDK, with its comprehensive client properties and methods, and the ability to emit crucial events, empowers developers to create bespoke user interfaces that not only guide users through the mobile handling process via QR codes or deeplinks but also keep them informed about their progress in the transaction session, or data handling.
 Developers can leverage the SDK to showcase the transaction session sequence to users, updating them when a new transaction signing is required on the mobile device.

 It's important to note that while the transaction session feature is versatile, allowing multiple transactions to be batched together, it's not mandatory to use it in full.
 Developers have the flexibility to initiate just a single transaction per session, simplifying the process.
 Conversely, the SDK supports dependent sequential transactions, enabling developers to add subsequent transactions only after the prior one has been successfully signed and broadcasted, and necessary data for the next transaction is available.
 This flexibility is especially useful in cases where transactions are too large and need to be split into smaller, more manageable parts for efficient blockchain processing.
 The SignX SDK offers a range of possibilities and workflows to suit various requirements.

 In the upcoming example, we illustrate a basic and straightforward implementation of the SignX SDK, inside a React website.
 This example demonstrates a simple flow that aligns with Cosmos offline wallet signer types and takes advantage of the session feature.
 It showcases the addition of transactions to an ongoing session, provided the session remains active within its timeout period.
 This approach is ideal for scenarios where transactions are dependent on one another, ensuring smooth and efficient transaction processing.
 But in then case the session expired it will start a new session and accordingly display the QR with needed data for mobile to grab the new session.
+It also showcases how to call the dataPass method and how it can also be plugged into the generic signX QR/deeplink interface that already exists for the login and transactions flow.

 ```ts
 let signXClient: SignX;